-- Successfully implemented a range of other strategic projects including key initiatives related to our reinsurance accounting systems and investments platform, our suite of risk management tools, the potential advent of Solvency II and developments in respect of the Bermuda regulatory system, our U.S. federal and state government engagement efforts, and other items reviewed, approved and monitored by our Board; and - Maintained compensation programs for fiscal year 2014 whose structure, elements, and incentives incorporate a range of components that we believe help to mitigate potential risks, support our long-term risk-management culture and needs, and do not give rise to material risks.
-For additional information regarding how the Company manages risk, see "Corporate Governance-Risk Oversight" and "Corporate Governance-ERRM and Executive Compensation" above
+- Successfully implemented a range of other strategic projects including key initiatives related to our reinsurance accounting systems and investments platform, our suite of risk management tools, the potential advent of Solvency II and developments in respect of the Bermuda regulatory system, our U.S. federal and state government engagement efforts, and other items reviewed, approved and monitored by our Board; and - Maintained compensation programs for fiscal year 2014 whose structure, elements, and incentives incorporate wantianied compensation programs on isact year 2014 with one structure, elements, and intentive single place a range of components that we believe help to mitigate potential risks, support our long-term risk-management culture and needs, and do not give rise to material risks.
+For additional information regarding how the Company manages risk, see "Corporate Governance-Risk Oversight" and "Corporate Governance-ERM and Executive Compensation" above.